-IMPORTANT - Only use an Alpha two channel clock.
-Do not fit a single channel clock.
+Important: Only use an Alpha single channel clock.
+Do not fit a two channel clock.

 - 1. Remove the two screws securing the clock cover at the rear of the control panel. - 2.
 Remove and discard the clock blanking panel. - 3.
-Insert the clock into the opening and secure in place with the screws supplied do not overtighten the screws. - i).
-Disconnect the clock wiring from the in-line connector and connect the wires to the clock as follows:-Brown wire to terminal 1, Blue wire to terminal 2, Black wire to terminal 3, Grey wire to terminal 4 and White wire to terminal 5, (or, as per the instructions supplied with the clock).
-Ensure wiring is correct. - ii).
+Insert the clock into the opening and secure in place with the screws supplied. - 4.
+Disconnect the clock wiring from the terminal block and connect it to the clock as follows:Blue wire to terminal 1, Brown wire to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the clock).
+Ensure wiring is correct. - 5.
 Replace the clock cover.
-Do not overtighten the fixing screws. - iii).
+Do not overtighten the fixing screws. - 6.
 Leave the control panel open until commissioning procedures have been completed.